v8/v8.dev/src/blog/fast-super.md

 If the property has a getter though, the receiver will be passed to the getter as the `this` value.

-To summarize: In a super property access, `super.x`, the lookup start object is the `__proto__` of the home object and the receiver is the receiver of the method where the super property access occurs.
+To summarize: in a super property access, `super.x`, the lookup start object is the `__proto__` of the home object and the receiver is the receiver of the method where the super property access occurs.

 In a normal property access, `o.x`, we start looking for the property `x` in `o` and walk up the prototype chain.
 We’ll also use `o` as the receiver if `x` happens to have a getter - the lookup start object and the receiver are the same object (`o`).